UselessGuru/UG-Miner/README.md

 If '+' is used, then only the explicitly enabled currencies are used
 If '-' is used, then all currencies except the disabled ones are used

-Do not combine '+' and '-' for the same currency.
+Do not combine '+' and '-' concurrently.

 This parameter is not case sensitive.